eddelbuettel/r2u/docs/mkdmt-src/src/index.md

 and run [one of the three example scripts](https://github.com/eddelbuettel/r2u/tree/master/inst/examples), or just start R in the terminal window.

+![](https://eddelbuettel.github.io/r2u/assets/gitpod_brms_2022-05-08_11-21.gif)

 The gif below display running one such example to install [brms](https://github.com/paul-buerkner/brms) from binaries in a few seconds.
 Using this requires only (free) [GitHub](https://github.com) and [GitPod](https://gitpod.io) accounts.

-![](https://eddelbuettel.github.io/r2u/assets/gitpod_brms_2022-05-08_11-21.gif)
+### Support

+Please file issues at the [GitHub issues for r2u](https://github.com/eddelbuettel/r2u/issues).

 ### Known Issues